harshitboots/Employee_Attrition/README.md

 # 🧠 Employee Attrition Prediction

-> Predicting which employees are at risk of leaving — helping HR teams intervene early and improve retention.
+> Predicting which employees are at risk of leaving...

 ---